Joe MacLeod

 Joe MacLeod (born January 29, 1980) is a Canadian actor and television host.

 Early life and education

-Born in Cape Breton, Nova Scotia, Canada, Joe MacLeod studied acting in Calgary, Alberta, at Mount Royal College.
+MacLeod was born in Cape Breton, Nova Scotia and studied acting in Calgary, Alberta at Mount Royal College.

 Career

 In 2001, he began his film and television career with a small role in Steven Spielberg's Taken.
 He also appeared in the MTV scripted drama Kaya, the movie Monster Island, and the series Ghost Trackers.